 This consultation invites views on the proposed steps we intend to take to make sure the UK meets its obligations to transpose the ‘safety features’ provisions of the Falsified Medicines Directive (FMD).

-As a major supplier to Pharmacies in the UK, we have collated some of the most frequently asked questions
+To help you understand everything you need to know, we have collated some of the most frequently asked questions

 You also need to think about the process flow through your dispensary.
 Will you need to change the layout?
 If you don’t already have a barcode scanning facility on your counter then you will need to think about how this will be introduced.
 Is there space, power and networking for a scanning function in your prescription handover area?
 Think about your dispensing process, talk to your staff, look at your dispensary layout and engage with your PMR supplier.